 Bendigo and Ballarat are two of the most popular destinations in regional Victoria.
 Ballarat is home to Sovereign Hill, where you can pan for gold.
-Other Ballarat attractions, such as Ballarat Wildlife Park, where you will see kangaroos, wombats, and more, are worth visiting.
+Other attractions, such as the Ballarat Wildlife Park, are worth visiting, where you will see kangaroos, wombats, and more.

-There are no direct trains between Bending and Ballarat, you have to go via the city’s Southern Cross Station to catch different train services, which will take around 3–4 hours.
+There are no direct trains between Bendigo and Ballarat.
+You must go via the city’s Southern Cross Station to catch different train services, which will take 3–4 hours.

 You can travel from Ballarat to Bendigo by bus, which takes around 2 hours.
-There is a direct bus service departing once daily to make the trip to Bendigo Station.
+A direct bus service departs once daily to make the trip to Bendigo Station.

 Travelling by car is the best way to travel and allows you to stop along the way to see the best attractions.

 Embarking on a drive from Ballarat to Bendigo, you’ll find yourself traversing a picturesque 110-kilometer stretch that weaves through the heart of Victoria, Australia.
 To get from Ballarat to Bendigo isn’t merely a commute; it’s an exploration of history, culture, and natural beauty.

 Need some accommodation in Ballarat?
 Check out our great accommodation recommendations.

 Ballarat to Bendigo by car – towns to visit